rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-spring-amqp.md

 }
 </pre>

-Compile and run the examples, including the classpath as in [Tutorial 1](tutorial-one-spring-amqp.html).
+Compile and run the examples as described in [Tutorial 1](tutorial-one-spring-amqp.html).
+Or if you have been following along through the tutorials you only need to do the
+following:

 To build the project: